2009 attack on the Dutch royal family: Attacker

-Karst Roeland Tates (6 March 1971 – 1 May 2009), a 38-year-old Dutchman, was identified as the driver of the car.
+Karst Roeland Tates (6 March 1971 in Zevenaar – 1 May 2009 in Deventer), a 38-year-old Dutchman, was identified as the driver of the car.
 After the attack, he was treated by the fire department and transferred to a hospital for further care.
 Tates was from Huissen, a small town in the eastern Netherlands, and had no criminal record.
 Police said he confessed in his car, while bleeding, saying that he intended to hit the royal family.

 Tates died in the early morning of 1 May of brain injuries from the crash.
 An autopsy was performed; no traces of alcohol were found in his blood.

 Tates' motive remains unclear.
 He had called his mother to congratulate her on her birthday on the day before the attack and said he was looking forward to her birthday party on 3 May.
 He left no indication he was planning anything.
 Tates' parents describe him as kind and attentive, and although there had been periods of financial trouble in his past, he had recently found work.
 According to his parents, Tates held no ill will towards the royal family and had described the Queen as a "stabilising force".

 The friends and acquaintances of Tates described him as kind, and they never expected him to do this act.

 However, other reports revealed that Tates "had embarked on a mission of vengeance against society after losing his job as a night-shift security guard" earlier in the year and had been facing eviction from his house.
 He told a neighbour he was depressed and had been out of contact with family for months.

 The official investigation established that the attack was premeditated but not well prepared.
 The report said the people killed were innocent bystanders who were watching the parade.
-Tates did not intend to kill many people; he had scouted the area beforehand but when he returned for his assault, the situation had changed and people were standing in a previously cordoned-off street.
+Tates had scouted the area beforehand but when he returned for his assault, the situation had changed and people were standing in a previously cordoned-off street but he made no attempt to avoid them.

 The public prosecutor assumed Tates acted alone and concluded that his actions would never be totally explained.